hwsbtut/hwsbtut.github.io/_pages/dedication.md

 >
 > <cite>Gary Streiffer</cite>

 > From my earliest days I remember learning so many life hacks from dad, from mnemonic devices (MVEMJSUNP sure does have a ring to it!) to how jewelers use code words on tags so customers never know what labels mean.
 And with more serious topics - challenges we humans face - he’s always been there to lend an ear and offer measured and sage advice.
-All of which is captured and translated in BTUT.
+All of which is captured and translated perfectly in BTUT.
 >
 > <cite>Brian Streiffer</cite>